Divya-Dharshiny/Customer-Segmentation-ML-Project/README.md

 serve different marketing strategies for different groups of customers.

 Here I used clustering analysis method. and implemented customer segmentation using k-means clustering in python.

+# Libraries Required:

+Numpy
+Pandas
+Matplotlib
+Seaborn

+#Procedure

+1.Installing libraries
+2.Reading the dataset
+3.Hierarchial clustering analysis
+4.Using dendrograms to find the no. of optimal cluster